-Dr. Kasperbauer will conduct a thorough analysis of your spine using several criteria to detect the presence of the vertebral subluxation complex.
+Dr. Kasperbauer and Dr. DeHoogh will conduct a thorough analysis of your spine using several criteria to detect the presence of the vertebral subluxation complex.

 Visualization – Visualization is a way to cross reference all the other findings.
-Dr. Kasperbauer looks for subtle changes in your posture and movement which could indicate any problems.
+Dr. Kasperbauer and Dr. DeHoogh look for subtle changes in your posture and movement which could indicate any problems.
 Watching a patient's gait is a useful way to help analyze dysfunction.

 Instrumentation – The Nervoscope detects uneven distributions of heat along the spine which can be indicative of inflammation and nerve pressure.
 This instrument is guided down the length of your back and feels like two fingers gliding down each side of your spine.

 Static Palpation – This is simply the process of feeling your spine in a stationary position.
-Dr. Kasperbauer will feel for the presence of swelling, tenderness and any abnormal texture or tightness in the muscles and other tissues of your back.
+The doctor will feel for the presence of swelling, tenderness and any abnormal texture or tightness in the muscles and other tissues of your back.

 Motion Palpation – This process involves feeling the spine while moving and bending it at various angles.
-This enables Dr. Kasperbauer to determine how easily or difficult each segment in your spine moves in different directions.
-X-Ray Analysis – x-ray films enable Dr. Kasperbauer to visualize the entire structure of your spine.
+This enables the doctor to determine how easily or difficult each segment in your spine moves in different directions.
+X-Ray Analysis – x-ray films enable the doctors to visualize the entire structure of your spine.
 This is helpful in evaluating posture, joint and disc integrity, vertebral misalignments and ruling out any pathologies, or recent fractures that may be present or contributing to the patient’s condition.
 These full-spine radiographs are taken in the standing, weight-bearing position to fully substantiate the examination findings.

 Tytron Thermography - The human body and all of its organs are controlled by the nervous system.
 These nerves run from the brain, down the spinal column, and innervate various organs throughout the body including the heart, the lungs, and even the skin.
 Each of the nerves leaving the spinal column innervates specific areas of the skin, thus dividing the body into a a patterned form known as dermatomes.
 There are eight cervical, twelve thoracic, five lumbar, and five sacral dermatomes.
 The nervous system uses vasoconstriction and vasodilatation of the capillary bed to help regulate body temperature.
 Irritations cause the skin's natural temperature symmetry to fall out of balance from the left to right side of the spine.